 La Fromagerie Marylebone

-Try their fondue, a mix of young Comte, Beaufort Ete, Emmental Fran, Ais Cru and Le Cousin, and dip in all of your favourite accompaniments including charcuterie, crusty bread and new Italian potatoes.
+Head to Marylebone’s La Fromagerie to try out their epic fondue offering any day of the week.
+Try their fondue, a mix of young Comte, Beaufort Chalet d’Alpage and Emmental Français, and dip in all of your favourite accompaniments including charcuterie, crusty bread and new Italian potatoes.

 Where: 2-6 Moxon Street, Marylebone, W1U 4EW